OregonDASApps/add-issue-to-project/README.md

 ## Giving permission to the action via `token`
 To grant access to projects and issues you need to pass either a `Personal Access Token (PAT)` or an `APP Token`.
 At the moment `fine grained tokens` are not supported.

-## Alternative action
-[add-to-project](https://github.com/actions/add-to-project) is also support such a functionality but it does not support adding an issue with issue_id and issue_number.

 ## Action Parameters